 I built a Dragon Models kit after a long absence.
 It is a pretty sharp mold, even if there are no photo-etched parts, the OVMs, fire extinguishers and hammers, scoops, various straps, clamps, these are nice molds.

 Neubau-Fahrzeug is a multi-turret tank that was developed before the opening of the Second World War.
 In Germany, it was forbidden to possess tanks under the restriction of the Versailles Treaty, losing World War I, and was developed under the name of a large tractor.

 This is a prototype tank.
 Only six in total were produced.
-One was active in supporting infantry as it went on Norwegian invasion and the other one was destroyed by the Soviet army tank by the operation of Barbarossa.
+One was active in supporting the infantry as it went on Norwegian invasion and the other one was destroyed by the Soviet army tank by the operation of Barbarossa.
 It was severe to fight against the Soviet army, a kingdom of the tank.
 The armor was 20mm, the defense power was weak.

 The remaining vehicles were used for propaganda video images.
 I think that it was a happy vehicle.
-The appearance seems to be strong, photogenic tank.
+The appearance seems to be a strong, photogenic tank.
 It is exactly a paper tiger.
 But I like this characteristic tank.

 This camouflage painting is the marking of the Norwegian invasion unit.
 Although there was no instruction of the pasting place of the nationality mark in the manual, perhaps this is OK.
-This Neubau-Fahrzeug is a German gray base, so white nationality mark suits well.
+This Neubau-Fahrzeug is a German gray base, so the white nationality mark suits well.